-Soon Gould was frozen out with midfield chances even tougher to come by with George Boyd promoted to the first team and a host of Football League names brought into the middle.
-After a successful loan spell with Conference South strugglers Welling United Boro’ fans feared he had found his realistic level, and it came as no surprise when he was put out of his misery and a deal was agreed to take him to Kettering Town.
+Yet, Justin Gregory came back that summer and left Gould with fewer opportunities.
+Soon he found himself frozen out, with midfield chances even harder to come by thanks to the emergence of George Boyd.
+After a successful loan spell at Conference South strugglers Welling United, Boro’ fans feared he found his realistic level, and it came as no surprise when he was put out of his misery and a deal was agreed to take him to Kettering Town.

-A player who always seemed to be playing within his real abilities moved through Broadhall Way.
-Hard to dislike but hardly hero worshipped.
+Gould was a player who always seemed to be playing within his real abilities.
+Hard to dislike, but hardly hero worshipped at the same time.
 May he sail in football for a good time to come with our best wishes.

 Jamie Gould.
 Always believe in your soul.